 Adult Education Assistance

-The TERO Department budgets funds for Adult Education Assistance for GED testing feed, tutoring and other costs associated with Adult Learning other than the Higher Education or AVT programs.
-If you have any questions contact the TERO Director at: email@example.com
+The TERO Department budgets funds for Adult Education Assistance for GED testing fees, tutoring and other costs associated with Adult Learning other than the Higher Education or AVT programs.
+If you have any questions contact the TERO Director at: firstname.lastname@example.org

 The TERO Department often receives requests for educational equipment such as laptops or electronic media devices and we are not able to fund these kinds of requests.
 We are not able to assist with rent but if you are attending college or a vocational school you may be eligible for rental assistance through the Karuk Tribe Housing Authority (KTHA).